moewob/hamsterkombat/README.md

 ## Thanks to
 Template based by - https://github.com/akasakaid

-Source code by YOU 💘
+Full Source code by YOU 💘 (users of this scripts)

 ### Buy me Coffee ☕
 ```